dgerabagi/aiascent-dev/prompt.md

 ### A54.
 V2V Academy - Lesson 1.1 - The Virtuoso's Loop
 - **Description:** The detailed content for Lesson 1.1 of the V2V Academy, "The Virtuoso's Loop," designed for the interactive report viewer.
 - **Tags:** v2v, curriculum, lesson plan, workflow, interactive learning

+### A55.
+V2V Academy - Glossary of Terms
+- **Description:** A comprehensive glossary of key terms and concepts related to the "Vibecoding to Virtuosity" (V2V) pathway and the Data Curation Environment (DCE).
+- **Tags:** v2v, documentation, glossary, definitions, cognitive apprenticeship, context engineering

+### A56.
+V2V Academy - Practical Exercises Plan
+- **Description:** Outlines the plan for the practical exercises within the V2V Academy, centered on the project of incrementally building a fully functional, AI-powered interactive report viewer.
+- **Tags:** v2v, curriculum, exercises, project-based learning, report viewer, rag

+### A57.
+V2V Academy - C58 Response Analysis and Strategic Gaps
+- **Description:** An analysis of the artifacts created in Cycle 58, showing their alignment with the source transcripts and identifying strategic gaps in the V2V Academy's planning.
+- **Tags:** v2v, curriculum design, analysis, strategy, self-reflection
 </file_artifact>

 <file path="src/Artifacts/A1-Project-Vision-and-Goals.md">